gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 Monod is perhaps most famous for his discovery of allostery which he famously referred to as "the second secret of life" [@ullmann2011; @monod1965].
 It is fair to say that this "secret" has now been declassified.
-Allosteric regulation can be found in all domains of life across various types of biological processes.
+Allosteric regulation is present in all domains of life across various types of biological processes.
 Allostery can be found governing the behavior of ion channels [@einav2017;
 @auerbach2012a], enzymatic reactions [@einav2016], chemotaxis [@keymer2006],